djkaty/Il2CppInspector/README.md

 To learn more about this feature, see the section entitled **Using Il2CppInspector to generate IL2CPP code** in [IL2CPP Reverse Engineering Part 1](https://katyscode.wordpress.com/2020/06/24/il2cpp-part-1/).

-### Using the class library
+### Using the APIs for programmatic analysis

-To utilize Il2CppInspector in your own programs, add a reference to `Il2CppInspector.Common.dll` and add a using statement for the namespace `Il2CppInspector.Reflection`.
+To utilize Il2CppInspector in your own projects, add a reference to `Il2CppInspector.Common.dll`.

+Include the following `using` directives:

+* `using Il2CppInspector` to use `Il2CppInspector`.
+* `using Il2CppInspector.Reflection` to use `TypeModel`.
+* `using Il2CppInspector.Model` to use `ApplicationModel`.

 See the source code for further details.

 ### Version support